theramiyer/blog/content/posts/2019/2019-05-12-buying-a-house-in-bangalore.md

 A building is an immovable asset.
 Those who do not know what that is, a building is an asset that cannot move (I know).
 Why does this matter?
 The value of the asset depends on its surroundings as well.
 If the surroundings develop well, the value of the property goes up.
 Bus stops, malls, schools, Metro stations, etc. appreciate the value.
 If the surroundings deteriorate, or two years later, someone finds out that the sewage line and the water line are right next to each other in the locality (and the information goes public⁠---ahem), the value of the property will plummet.
 Apart from this, the property being movable or immovable determines the _depreciation_.

 I would not have to worry much about the depreciation if I were owning an entire plot, because the value of a plot almost always appreciates.
 Compared to the appreciation of the land value, the depreciation of the constructed building would be too low to worry about.
 But not in case of a flat.
-When buying a flat, you would be owning an _undivided share_ (or <span class='small-caps'>UDS</span>) of the plot where the flat is.
+When buying a flat, you would be owning an _undivided share_ (or {{< smallcaps "UDS" >}}) of the plot where the flat is.
 Essentially, you divide the total area of the land among the owners of the houses in the building, based on how big their houses are.
-For instance, if a plot (60″ × 40″) has four houses divided among two floors, of which two houses are 800 sqft. big and the other two are 600 sqft. big, the <span class='small-caps'>UDS</span> for those who own the 800 sqft. houses would be:
+For instance, if a plot (60″ × 40″) has four houses divided among two floors, of which two houses are 800 sqft. big and the other two are 600 sqft. big, the {{< smallcaps "UDS" >}} for those who own the 800 sqft. houses would be:

 > area of the house owned
 > ÷ total area of all the houses combined